 Moscow has repeatedly denied involvement but openly gives political backing to the self-declared separatist statelets in the east.

 NATO's commander in Europe, US General Philip Breedlove, said Wednesday that "columns of Russian equipment, primarily Russian tanks, Russian artillery, Russian air defence systems and Russian combat troops" were entering Ukraine.

-His comments came shortly before an emergency meeting of the UN Security Council at which Assistant Secretary-General Jens Anders Toyberg-Frandzen said it "deeply concerned" by a possible return to full-scale fighting.
+Later, Assistant Secretary-General Jens Anders Toyberg-Frandzen told an emergency meeting of the UN Security Council that it was "deeply concerned" by a possible return to full-scale fighting.

-The US Ambassador to the UN, Samantha Power, said Russia "talks peace but it keeps fueling war" and accused it of working to undermine September's Minsk agreement, which included a ceasefire.
+The US Ambassador to the UN, Samantha Power, also charged that Russia "talks peace but it keeps fueling war" as Washington warned that the West could ramp up punishing sanctions against the Kremlin.

-A shaky ceasefire has been in place for two months and has stopped much frontline fighting although shelling at strategic flashpoints continues.
+"- Uncertainty as winter approaches -A nominal ceasefire has been in place in eastern Ukraine for two months stopping much frontline fighting although shelling at strategic flashpoints continues.

-Observers from the Organisation for Security and Cooperation in Europe (OSCE) have reported sighting a number of unmarked military convoys heading towards rebel strongholds in recent days.
+Observers from the Organization for Security and Cooperation in Europe (OSCE) have reported a number of unmarked military convoys heading towards rebel strongholds in recent days.

 The West is watching anxiously to see how the situation in eastern Ukraine will develop as the former Soviet state's harsh winter kicks in.

 Toyberg-Frandzen outlined three scenarios -- a "return to full-scale fighting"; a continuation of the current situation "for months" with low-level battles punctuated by periods of increased hostility; or a "frozen" conflict which could draw out the current situation for decades.